-Grantor created Trust on Date 1 for the benefit of Child and Child's issue.
-Article Second of the Trust agreement provides for mandatory distributions of net income to Child during Child's life.
-Upon Child's death, the trustee shall divide the principal in equal shares, per stirpes, for Child's living issue.
-Article First of the Trust agreement provides that Trust shall terminate on the earlier to occur of (a) twenty-one years after the death of certain named individuals, or (b) the date of death of the last survivor of Grantor's issue.
+Grantor created Trust under Article III of his Last Will and Testament for the benefit of Grantor's wife, Child and Child's issue.
+Grantor's wife predeceased Grantor.
+Grantor died in Year 1.
+After the death of Grantor's wife, Article IV of the Grantor's will provides for mandatory distributions of net income to Child during Child's life.
+Upon Child's death, the trustee shall divide the principal in equal shares, per stirpes, for Child's issue.

-On Date 1, all interested parties lived in State 1.
+In Year 1, all interested parties lived in State 1.
+Year 1 is prior to September 25, 1985.
 The trustees represent that Trust was irrevocable prior to September 25, 1985, and no additions were made to Trust after September 25, 1985.
 Child now lives in State 2.